CloudBoost/developers/tutorials/en/gettingstarted/yourfirstapp.md

 #Create your first App

-If you haven't already done so, create a [CloudBoost](https://www.cloudboost.io) account.
+If you have not already done so, create a [CloudBoost](https://www.cloudboost.io) account.
 CloudBoost gives you a ton of [free tier features](https://www.cloudboost.io/pricing), so you can build and launch apps for free.

 After signing up, create a new app by entering an <span class="tut-snippet">App Name</span>.